A First Look at First-Passage Processes: The Finite Interval

 and correspondingly ${\mathcal{E}}_-(x) = 1-\frac{x}{L}$.

 It is worth mentioning that there is an even simpler way to determine the exit probabilities by the martingale method~\cite{DS84}.
 This solution relies on the fact that the motion of the random walk in the interval is a ``fair game'' at any time.
 Thus the average position of the walk is time independent.
-At $t=0$, this average position is $\langle x\rangle =x_0$.
-At infinite time, the walk is either at the left end or the right end of the interval, with respective probabilities ${\mathcal{E}}_+(x_0)$ or ${\mathcal{E}}_-(x_0)$.
-Thus the average position at infinite time is $\langle x\rangle = 0 \times {\mathcal{E}}_-(x_0)+ L\times {\mathcal{E}}_+(x_0)$.
-Since the initial average position equals the final average position, we immediately recover \eqref{CE+}.
+Formally, a martingale is a process in which the average value of a random variable at time $t+\delta t$ equals the average value of this variable at time $t$.